I bought my first pair of Thursday boots five years ago.

 I think they’re the best boot you can get if you want something for everyday use, you walk around or are on your feet a lot throughout the day, you want a great quality boot, and you don’t have a massive budget.

 Also, Thursday boots are really meant for style, so while you can hike or do the odd backyard chore, I don’t recommend Thursdays as a go-to for either of those scenarios.

 I also think there are other better brands for dress boots (which I’ll get into in the alternatives section below).
 This is mainly because Thursday has leaned heavily into their Rugged & Resilient leathers, which are very casual looking.

 As someone who wears slim fit jeans and describes their style as “rugged yet refined,” Thursday Boots are ideal for me.
 If you’re in the same boat, I think they may be ideal for you, too.

-I own 11 pairs of Thursday Boots.
-I’ve reviewed 9 of them and you can find videos and links to the full detailed reviews below.
+I own over 13 pairs of Thursday Boots (I doubled up on some).
+I’ve reviewed 13 of them and you can find videos and links to the full detailed reviews below.

 To keep this article short and to the point, I don’t go into extreme detail for each boot—if you want to learn more, you can either watch the video review or go to the individual review I’ve linked.

 The Captain is a cap toe boot, but it’s not bulbous or bulky like many other popular cap toe boots.
 Now this slimmer, sleeker style is pretty widely available, but at the time Thursday first made these boots, it was nearly impossible.

 To see how my Captains have held up after four years and over 1,000 miles of wear, watch my video review below: